BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 To use different default SA- test case, remove the symbilic link (rm TEST/sample.sh/SA-setup.sh) and copy SA-setup.sh into the directory (cp -p hooks/EXAMPLES/SA-setup.sh TEST/sample.sh/).
 Now you can edit SA-setup.sh with the test case needed for the command.
 Once finished use git add and git commit to track TEST/sample.sh/SA-setup.sh changes.

-git-TEST-commit-automation runs when 'git commit -m 'message' <filename>' is executed.
+git-TEST-commit-automation runs when "git commit -m 'message' <filename>" is executed.
 Post-commit searches in the same directory for a TEST/<filename>/ directory.
 If found post-commit runs TEST/<filename>/SA-setup.sh and/or TEST/<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.